When the Kite String Pops: Cover art

-The album's cover art is a painting by John Wayne Gacy named "Skull Clown" in which he depicts himself as his clown alter-ego, "Pogo the Clown".
+The album's cover art is a painting by John Wayne Gacy named "Pogo the Clown", sometimes referred to as "Pogo the Clown #15", in which he depicts himself as his clown alter-ego, "Pogo the Clown".
 The balloons on the lower part contain both his nickname and his real name, J. W. Gacy.
+The back of the album also features another Gacy painting known as "Skull Clown", which is a depiction of a skull wearing a clown hat.

-The use of artwork by a convicted serial killer caused controversy, with Rotten Records president Ron Peterson defending the decision by saying "It's America—you should be able to do what you want".
-Acid Bath's follow-up album, Paegan Terrorism Tactics continued the provocative streak by using artwork created by euthanasia proponent Jack Kevorkian.
+The use of artwork by a convicted serial killer caused controversy, with Rotten Records president Ron Peterson defending the decision by saying, "It's America—you should be able to do what you want."
+Acid Bath's follow-up album, Paegan Terrorism Tactics, continued the provocative streak by using artwork created by euthanasia proponent Jack Kevorkian.